 Through-Wall Installation: A More Permanent Solution

 The complexity means the average cost for a professional installation typically ranges from $500 to $1,500, depending on wall thickness, materials (brick, stucco, vinyl siding), and the size of the dog door.
 If you're doing it yourself, expect to spend $200-$600 on materials alone, not counting tool rentals.
-The biggest challenge is often cutting through exterior materials like brick or stucco, which demands specialized blades and significant care.
+Brick exterior?
+Add another $75-$100 for a diamond blade and masonry bit set.
+The biggest challenge is often cutting through exterior materials like brick or stucco, which demands specialized blades and significant patience.

 Here's a general outline for a wall installation:

-This project isn't for a beginner.
-You'll need a stud finder, a level, a drill, a jigsaw, a circular saw, a utility knife, and potentially an angle grinder.
-Expect this to take a full weekend.
+Not for beginners.
+You'll need a stud finder, a level, a drill, a jigsaw, a circular saw, a utility knife, and potentially an angle grinder with a masonry blade for brick or stucco.
+Expect this project to take a full weekend - roughly 10-14 hours of actual working time.

 Key Considerations for Placement and Security

 Security is a major concern.
 Larger dog doors can potentially allow a small child or even an adult to crawl through, depending on the opening size.
-Many dog doors come with locking cover panels.
-Always use these covers, especially at night or when you're away from home.
-Some advanced models integrate with smart home systems, allowing you to lock or open up $1 flap remotely via an app.
-This is a neat feature for peace of mind.
+Many dog doors come with locking cover panels - always use these covers, especially at night or when you're away from home.
+Some advanced models integrate with smart home systems, allowing you to lock or unlock the flap remotely via an app.
+These smart models typically run $120-$250, about $60-$100 more than basic versions, but the added peace of mind is real.

 Materials and Tools You'll Need